TMJ Disease - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

 Our medical malpractice lawyers deal with TMJ Disease negligence cases.
-If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our TMJ Disease lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+If you would like legal advice on Temporomandibular Joint Disorder at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
+Our TMJ Disease medical malprctice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay your lawyers legal fees if the Temporomandibular Joint Disorder case is won.

 TMJ disease is also called temporomandibular joint disease or disorder and it is abbreviated as TMD.
 It is a relatively common disease with as many as 75 percent of people having some signs and symptoms of TMD at some point in their lifetime.
 True TMD with all of the criteria to meet the disorder occurs in about 5 to 10 percent of people.
 It is more frequent in Caucasians and more frequent in women at a ratio of 4:1.
 Young adults are more likely to be affected, particularly those between the ages of 20 and 40 years.

 The temporomandibular joint is located in the side of the face, just in front of the ear.
 We have two TMJs that connect the jaw or mandible to the rest of the face; these are important in the ability to open or close the jaw properly.
 The TMJ is a ball and socket joint with a ball that that glides across the underlying socket.
 There is a meniscus or fibro-cartilaginous structure that helps the joint glide and that fits between the two bones that make up the joint.
 Those with TMD can have damage or loss of the meniscus, which is very painful.